ApoorvaJu08/Angular_projects/angular-reddit/README.md

-This is an application made with angular which has ffeatures like reddit.
+This is an application made with angular which has features like reddit.

 Live Demo: https://angular-reddit-lovat-eight.now.sh/